ocean-orange-business/documentation-webservice/en/web-services/eco-driving.md

 dateCreated: 2024-10-24T13:16:09.120Z
 ---

+# Eco-Driving Management

 This API allows you to retrieve:

-- Data related to the eco-driving of drivers for a given period.
+- Data related to drivers' eco-driving for a given period.
 - "Safety" and "Consumption" scores by month or week.
+- Scores displayed on the "Fleet Summary" screen of the webApp.

 ## Retrieve Safety and Consumption Scores by Month or Week

 [Additional documentation on SWAGGER](https://v3.oceansystem.com/ocean-3.0.0/apidocs/#/monecoattitude/getEchoattitudeGraphUsingGET)

-[Prior authentication required](./acces.md#authentication-via-post-request) and passing the token in the header **X-AUTH-TOKEN**
+[Prior authentication required](./acces.md#authentification-par-requête-post) and passing the token in the header **X-AUTH-TOKEN**.

 ### Definition {.tabset}